brycie-boy/The_Cosmos/The devine abodes.md

 The practice of meditation is not only the heart of the path to [[Nibbana]] but is a also a source of [[Merit]].
 Meditation practices, even those that do not lead directy to [[Insight]], help purify the grosser levels of mental defilement and uncover deeper demensions of the minds purity and radiance.
 There are four meditations that produce mundane [[Merit]] refered to by [[the Buddha]] as the "devine abodes" or "immesurable states". these include:

-- lovng-kindness: the wish for the welfare and happiness of all beings
+- lovng-kindness: the wish for the welfare and happiness of all living beings
 - compassion: a feeling of empathy for all those afflicted with suffering
 - altruistic joy: The feeling of happiness for the success and good fortune of others
 - equanimity: a balanced reaction to joy and misery which protects one from agitation